-The Tanya's Psychological Map of Addiction ness-based interventions and Recovery simplistic dualistic frameworks that view the ani- either the divine or animal soul (118).
-This model turing thought patterns, then manifesting in speech, and finally dominating action.
-This parallels mod-The animal soul is characterized as "clothed in the ern stage models of addiction development that recsary for physical existence and a complex array of in negative behaviors.
+The animal soul is characterized as "clothed in the ern stage models of addiction development that recblood of a person" and serves as the animating life- ognize its progressive nature. force for the body and its natural functions.
+It contains both vital powers (koach ha-chiyuni) neces- The Tanya identifies varying degrees of investment sary for physical existence and a complex array of in negative behaviors.
 Actions may be fully willful emotional attributes (middot) and intellectual ca- (b'ratzon), partially coerced by habit (ones k'mo pacities (mochin) directed toward worldly concerns ratzon), or entirely compulsive (ones gamur) (119).
 (116).
-Far from being merely instinctual, the animal This discriminating approach anticipates contemposoul in Chabad thought possesses sophisticated rary addiction science's recognition of the spectrum cognitive capabilities but directs them primarily from voluntary use to compulsive behavior, as well toward self-preservation, physical gratification, and as the progressive recruitment of distinct neural circuits from ventral to dorsal striatum documented by Volkow and colleagues (45).
+Far from being merely instinctual, the animal This discriminating approach anticipates contemposoul in Chabad thought possesses sophisticated rary addiction science's recognition of the spectrum cognitive capabilities but directs them primarily from voluntary use to compulsive behavior, as well toward self-preservation, physical gratification, and as the progressive recruitment of distinct neural cirmaterial concerns.